aldefouw/redcap_cypress/README.md

 *Automated tests leverage what computers are good at to reduce or eliminate the problems of time, tediousness, and consistency associated with manual testing.*

 ## Why Cypress?
-**This template uses the Cypress framework**, a library which allows non-environment-dependent testing.
+**This template uses the Cypress framework**, a JavaScript library which allows non-environment-dependent testing.

 **The choice to use Cypress for testing REDCap was strategic.**